 Come back slowly… or, “shake” yourself up before you get up, and start your work, chore, or anything else.

-The touch of water is therapeutic - looking at water is soothing and refreshing.
-Aqua-yoga is safe exercise for anyone - it is ideal for people who are overweight or obese, and safe for people who are recovering from injury.
+The touch of water is therapeutic—looking at water is soothing and refreshing.
+The same applies to exercising in water.
+Aqua-yoga is a safe exercise for anyone —it is ideal for people who are overweight or obese, and safe for people who are recovering from injury.

 Water yoga helps support the body in a manner that no exercise programme can match.
 It reduces wear and tear on your joints.
 More importantly, it adds resistance to your exercise